-On behalf of the Department for Transport (DfT), we have identified and evaluated the impacts of the revised VMC minima on the safe and efficient operation of UK class D airspace.
-Our analysis of these impacts is recorded in CAA Impact Analysis – Changes to VMC Minima in UK Class D Airspace (CAP2093).
+On behalf of the Department for Transport (DfT), the CAA identified and evaluated the impacts of the revised VMC minima on the safe and efficient operation of UK class D airspace.
+Our analysis of these impacts was recorded in CAA Impact Analysis – Changes to VMC Minima in UK Class D Airspace (CAP2093).

-This analysis, represents a marker in time, analysing and reporting on the impacts of the revised minima at the time of publication and has been accepted by the DfT.
-In it, we conclude that, subject to the satisfactory resolution of our concerns regarding the operation of helicopters in the Manchester Low-Level Route, on balance, the impact of the change is neutral.
+This analysis, represents a marker in time, analysing and reporting on the impacts of the revised minima at the time of publication and was accepted by the DfT.
+In it, we concluded that, subject to the satisfactory resolution of our concerns regarding the operation of helicopters in the Manchester Low-Level Route, on balance, the impact of the change was neutral.

 Manchester Low-Level Route (LLR)

 Procedures applicable to the Manchester LLR are being reviewed in light of the amendment to SERA.5001 Table S5-1 and the modification to the VMC visibility and distance from cloud minima in class D airspace.
 Manchester’s entry in the Aeronautical Information Publication (EGCC AD2.22) may be subject to amendment and details will be available at www.ais.org.uk under ‘News’.

 Further SERA Development